 To examine the effects of large public plant sitings, we collected and digitized WPB data books that report all capital expenditures that were authorized by the government to support a war supply contract.
-In particular, we draw from a 1945 WPB data book, War Manufacturing Facilities Authorized Through October 1944 by General Type of Product Operator (United States War Production Board, 1945b).13 The data book has plant-level detail on each plant's operator, the 1939 industry of the operating firm, the city in which the plant is located, the plant's war products and output volumes as specified in the operator's contract, the date of completion, and the cost of facilities expansion.
+In particular, we draw from a 1945 WPB data book, War Manufacturing Facilities Authorized Through October 1944 by General Type of Product Operator (United States War Production Board, 1945b).15 The data book has plant-level detail on each plant's operator, the 1939 industry of the operating firm, the city in which the plant is located, the plant's war products and output volumes as specified in the operator's contract, the date of completion, and the cost of facilities expansion.
 Importantly, all capital expenditures are broken out into privately financed and publicly financed amounts, and then are further subdivided into expenditures on structures and equipment.

 We use the information contained in the data book to identify instances where new, large plants were constructed with public financing.
 First, we identify an investment as a "new plant" if over 40% of the investment was in structures rather than equipment, which is a ratio that is typical among the plants that we were able to identify as newly-built from archival sources.
 In some cases, plants were explicitly identified in the data book as "new plants," though some newly-built plants were not labelled as such.
-If plants are marked as "new plants" we classify them as new regardless of their investment composition.14 Next, we identify plants as "publicly-financed" investments if 99 percent or more of capital expenditures on structures came were from public agencies; we classify remaining new plants (partially) "privately-financed".15 Finally, to identify the most significant siting events, we define plants as "large" if the total investment was at least \$1 million in \$1940.
+If plants are marked as "new plants" we classify them as new regardless of their investment composition.16 Next, we identify plants as "publicly-financed" investments if 99 percent or more of capital expenditures on structures came were from public agencies; we classify remaining new plants (partially) "privately-financed".17 Finally, to identify the most significant siting events, we define plants as "large" if the total investment was at least \$1 million in \$1940.
 This is meant to pick up on plants in the long tail of the expenditure distribution in Figure 1, which plots the distribution of expenditure amounts across plants on a log scale, illustrates how thick the upper tail is.
 We use these data to identify large, publicly-financed, new plants.
 We define these as plants costing at least \$1 million (\$1940) built at new sites, for which one-hundred percent of investment in durable, immobile structures was publicly financed.
-There are 582 plants fitting this definition in the
+There are 582 plants fitting this definition in the data, concentrated in only 202 counties in our analysis sample.
+However, even within this group the bulk of expenditure occurred in a small subset of very large plants.

-13Very few new projects were authorized in the final year of the war-authorizations through October 1945 account for 90% of all wartime capital authorizations and virtually all public plant construction.
+15Very few new projects were authorized in the final year of the war-authorizations through October 1945 account for 90% of all wartime capital authorizations and virtually all public plant construction.